edgelesssys/marblerun/samples/graphene-nginx/README.md

 curl -k --data-binary @manifest.json https://localhost:4433/manifest
 ```

 To run the application, you need to set some environment variables.
 The Marbles type is defined in the `manifest.json`.
-In this sample, the manifest defines a single Marble, which is called "frontend".
+In this example, the manifest defines a single Marble, which is called "frontend".
 The Marbles DNS name and the Coordinators address are used to establish a connection between the Coordinators mesh API and the Marble, and the UUID file stores a unique ID that enables a restart of the application.

 ```sh
 EDG_MARBLE_TYPE=frontend \